In rare move, Senate OKs bill over Dominion's objections

 The company did not immediately respond to a request for comment.

-The State Corporation Commission has estimated Dominion would collect approximately $50.8 billion from Virginia customers due to those provisions and would earn about $12.5 billion in profit over the life of the facilities after taxes, spokesman Ken Schrad told The Associated Press.
+The State Corporation Commission has estimated Dominion would collect about $50.8 billion from Virginia customers because of those provisions and would earn about $12.5 billion in profit over the life of the facilities after taxes, spokesman Ken Schrad said.

 Schrad said SCC staff made those calculations based on Dominion’s own preliminary estimates of capital investment, operations, maintenance, decommissioning and financing costs.

-The SCC has estimated that implementing the bill would result in an annual minimum increase for the typical residential customer's bill of $333.60 a year for the years 2027-2030, a figure that the legislation's backers have disputed.
+The SCC has estimated implementing the bill would result in an annual minimum increase for the typical residential customer’s bill of $333.60 per year for the years 2027 to 2030, a figure the legislation’s backers have disputed.

-“The ratepayer’s gonna suffer this year," said Republican Sen. Richard Stuart said after Wednesday's vote.
-“This lessens the blow.”
+“The ratepayer’s gonna suffer this year,” Republican Sen. Richard Stuart said after Wednesday’s vote.

 The legislation that was voted on Wednesday, sponsored by freshman Democratic Del.
-Suhas Subramanyam, requires the SCC to determine the amortization period for recovery of any appropriate costs due to an early power plant retirement.
+Suhas Subramanyam, requires the SCC to determine the amortization period for recovery of any appropriate costs because of an early power plant retirement.
 The measure says the commission must “establish a recovery period that best serves ratepayers.”

 The bill, which has been backed by environmental groups and the attorney general’s office, passed the House in February.